 Why Chapter 13 is Probably a Bad Idea

 The two most common types of bankruptcy in America are Chapter 7 and Chapter 13.

 In Chapter 7 bankruptcy, you’re able to quickly erase your debts, but you must give up expensive assets that aren’t exempt.

 In Chapter 13 bankruptcy, you’re able to keep expensive property like a house or a luxury car so long as you make monthly payments under a three-to-five year repayment plan.

-But unlike Chapter 7 which almost always results in a discharge of debts, only one-third of chapter 13 cases end in discharge.
+But unlike Chapter 7 which results in a discharge of debts in 96% of cases, only about 40% of Chapter 13 cases end in discharge.
 For this reason and others, filing for Chapter 13 is usually a bad idea.